damilola2000/Shopify2022/README.md

 2. Set at the `/http/web/app` directory and run `npm start`.

-Then follow the link provided to open to webpage
+Then follow the link provided to open to webpage: `http://localhost:3000`